 If the latter, consider your workplace or that our your prospect.
 What era is governing your behaviour and equally what era is governing theirs?
 Once that is clear, you have a basis for adjustment. it might be as straightforward as developing your social media savvy through a course from Udemy or Hootsuite.

 The gap may also be in part or whole to the leadership team above you in the org chart.

 If you are from central casting in 2018, are your support team members from central casting in 2018.
 If not, does it matter?
 If it matters, who is responsible for driving the change?

 They equally might find a Udemy or Hootsuite intervention will help your clients and their own careers.

 Probably the bigger question is determining how many are fringe players providing an atmosphere to your scene…and how many you need.
 If they are meant to be in the frame with a “talking part”, then your job is to tighten the choreography.

 One way to achieve this is to be very specific in roles and responsibilities.
 In this instance, I would use a mindmap to solidify the actions, owners and flow for a meeting — agree the script and publish.
 A spreadsheet will give you same capability and in many cases, Excel or Google Sheets will be a more accessible tool.

 Depending on the importance of the business meeting, a high yield form of performance review is to video the rehearsal and playback.
 This isn’t meant to panic you or your team but it is a clinical and pragmatic means to an improved performance.
 It also allows your team to reach beyond the content and structure and uncover subtleties such as body language and voice inflections.

-You can effect this step with your webcam and audio recorded by your smartphone - small investment with potentially huge returns.
+You can affect this step with your webcam and audio recorded by your smartphone – small investment with potentially huge returns.